All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

 Sometimes the most interesting blog topics appear unexpectedly.
-For example, when a corporate gift arrives home from work – a fruit box with exotic fruits.
-Among the familiar Sicilian oranges, pomelo, mandarins, passion fruit, and mango, there are a few unusual and mysterious fruits: lychee, pitaya, and granadilla.
+For example, when a corporate gift arrives from work – a fruit box with exotic fruits.
+Among familiar Sicilian oranges, pomelo, mandarins, passion fruit, and mango, there are some unusual and mysterious fruits: lychee, pitaya, and granadilla.
 It is the latter that we want to talk about in this post.

 1.jpg

 So, meet: granadilla, also known as passion fruit, a very close relative of the passion fruit.
 Granadilla (Passiflora ligularis) is a tropical fruit from the passionflower family.
-Externally, it is round or slightly oval, with a hard, smooth skin of orange or yellowish color.
-Inside, there is a very aromatic, jelly-like pulp with black and brown-purple edible seeds.
+Externally, it is round or slightly oval, with a hard, smooth skin that is orange or yellowish in color.
+Inside, there is a very fragrant, jelly-like pulp with black and brown-purple edible seeds.
 As we mentioned, the closest and most well-known "relative" of the passionflower is the passion fruit.
-They are subjectively very similar in both aroma and taste.
-Essentially, they are different species of the same genus, but granadilla is usually sweeter and milder in flavor, without a pronounced tartness.
+They are subjectively very similar in aroma and taste.
+Essentially, they are different species of the same genus, but granadilla is usually sweeter and milder in taste, without a bright acidity.

 20251224_165149.jpg

-If we describe the taste briefly, the flavor profile of granadilla looks like this:
+If we were to describe the taste briefly, the flavor profile of granadilla looks like this:

 • sweet